 In Burkina Faso, poverty and hunger are widespread issues.
 During the long dry months, when people struggle to grow enough food, many can only eat once a day.
 Children often suffer the effects the most, with mothers being forced to rely on non-nutritious foods like maize to feed them.

-The project will reach 400,000 people from around 57,000 households, 70% of whom will be women and 50% young people.
-The project will support 600 individual and collective enterprises with 28,000 members, of which 55% are women and 30% are young people, and will help to create around 2,000 jobs.
+The project reached 400,000 people from around 57,000 households, 70% of whom are women and 50% young people.
+The project supported 600 individual and collective enterprises with 28,000 members, of which 55% are women and 30% are young people, and helped to create around 2,000 jobs.

 This project has been made possible with funding from the Swiss Development Co-operation and Netherlands Development Cooperation.
 We are working with local partners to implement this project.